SmartDCCInnovation/dccboxed-signing-tool/README.md

 key for the signer.
 These should both be of the correct format as defined by SMKI, especially they need to be formatted as `pem` and the private key is both EC prime256v1 and in the PKCS8 format.

+##### Counters

+DCC Boxed internally generates counters for any message sent from its GUI devices using `System.currentMillis`.
+Thus, to ensure compatibility this tool will by default also do the same and overwrite the counter provided in the request id of the DUIS message.
+If this behaviour is not desired, then the `--preserveCounter` option can be given to the signing tool.

 ### Validate DUIS